randomtest2378/open-genmoji/finetuning/README.md

 Optionally, help Open Genmoji expand!

-When your training is done, go ahead and take your `pytorch_lora_weights.safetensors` **directly under output/models** (not in a checkpoint), give it a nice name, and upload it into the `lora` folder in the Open Genmoji repo.
+When your training is done, go ahead and take your `pytorch_lora_weights.safetensors` **directly under output/models** (not in a checkpoint), give it a nice name, and upload it into the `lora` folder in the Open Genmoji repo with Git LFS.
 Then, add some metadata in the README.
 More instructions are there.
 With all that done, send in a PR!
+(I will sync it to HuggingFace)

 Thank you for your contribution!